arafaysaleem/ez_tickets_backend/README.md

 # Make it your own
 rm -rf .git && git init

-# Copy example.env and create your own .env file
+# Copy example.env and create your own .env file in configs folder
-cp example.env .env
+cp .env.example configs/.env

+# Move into the configs dir
+cd configs

-# Edit .env file and add your mysql username, password and db name, host, port and jwt_secret
+# Edit .env file and add your mysql username, password and db name, host,
+# port, jwt_secret, sendgrid api key and sender email
 vscode .env

-# you can edit the file also via text editor
+# Create different .env.{NODE_ENV} file for each environment and override only your
+# required variables.
+The missing ones will be loaded from .env by default.
+# When the NODE_ENV variable is set while running the correct .env loads automatically.
+# For example if you want dev and prod environments:
+cp .env .env.dev
+cp .env.dev .env.prod

 # Add a gitignore to ignore node_modules and your .env file
-echo -e 'node_modules \n .env \n' >> .gitignore
+echo -e 'node_modules \n configs \n' >> .gitignore
 ```

 ### Setup MySQL database